OpenMDAO/OpenMDAO-Framework/docs/getting-started/install.rst

 .. note::

-  Some steps of the installation process require internet access.
+  Some steps of the installation process require Internet access.
 These steps might fail if you're behind a proxy server.
-If that's the case you may have to set the ``http_proxy`` environment variable on your system for the installation to work.
-You'll need to find out what your proxy address and port number are from your IT department then you can set the variable appropriately.
+If that's the case, you may have to set the ``http_proxy`` environment variable on your system for the installation to work.
+You'll need to find out what your proxy address and port number are from your IT department, and then you can set the variable appropriately.